 If you get a 0, then you’re on budget.
 Anything in the negative means you’re over, and a positive value puts you under budget.

 Schedule Variance tells you whether you’re ahead or behind schedule by looking at the monetary value difference between future and past work.
 It doesn’t show you the impact of this, nor does it help you identify the source of this difference.
 Instead, it’s there to help you monitor progress and inform your decision-making.
 Use the following formula to help you work this out:

 Schedule variance = Earned value – Planned value

 If your answer is 0, then congratulations!
 You’re on track.
 If you have a negative answer, you’re behind schedule, and if it’s positive, then you’re ahead of schedule — which is the best possible outcome.

 A performance index shows you the project’s burn rate, aka how fast it’s burning through the budget.
 It’s useful to know this because it helps you forecast and adjust accordingly.

 - Schedule Performance Index helps you measure efficiency.
 It is the ratio of earned value (EV) to planned value (PV).
 The formula for this is Earned Value / (divided by) Planned Value.
 A number higher than 1 means performance is going well.
 Anything underneath 1 means things aren’t going as well as planned.

-- Cost Performance Index helps you measure cost efficiency.
+- Cost Performance Index helps you measure cost-efficiency.
 It is the ratio of earned value (EV) to actual costs (AC).
 The formula for this is Earned Value – Actual Costs.
-A result greater than 1 indicates a good cost efficiency.
-Anything underneath shows low cost efficiency.
+A result greater than 1 indicates good cost-efficiency.
+Anything underneath shows low cost-efficiency.